Liturgy of the Hours for October 23

 Proper of Saints: 1377

-Office of Readings for Wednesday in Ordinary Time, the Memorial of Saint John Chrysostom, Bishop and Doctor
+Office of Readings for Saturday in Ordinary Time, the Memorial of Saint John Chrysostom, Bishop and Doctor of the Church

 God, come to my assistance.